 When you think about buying a vacuum cleaner, you are probably thinking about a machine that is to be used inside of your home.
-That is not always the case however, as there is a whole category of leaf vacuums on the market which are meant to be used out in the yard.
+That is not always the case, however, as there is a whole category of leaf vacuums on the market which are meant to be used out in the yard.
 If you live in a part of the world where leaves falling to the ground is an annual occurrence, you know just how important it is to have a quality leaf vac on your side.
 Without this kind of machine waiting in your garage, you will be left to clean up the old fashioned way – with a rake and a bag.

-In this buying guide, we are going to review some of the top rated leaf vacuums available today.
+In this buying guide, we are going to review some of the top-rated leaf vacuums available today.
 There is a collection of various leaf vac products on the market today, and each of them has its own set of unique functions and features.
 The right unit for you will depend on your leaf collecting needs, as well as your budget for the purchase.
 Leaf vacuums can run from rather affordable to quite expensive, but you don’t necessarily have to buy the top-of-the-line model in order to get a good machine.
 Read through the content below before you start shopping and you should come away with a unit that matches up nicely with your requirements – let’s get going!

 Purchasing a leaf vacuum is something that you will only have to do (hopefully) every few years or so, at the most.
 To make sure you don’t have to head right back out again next year to buy a new leaf vacuum, make sure the one you purchase this year is capable of performing all of the duties you have in mind.
 Most of the models on the market today do more than just vacuum up leaves, so compare all features before making your pick.

 As always, the buying process needs to start with an evaluation of your budget.
 How much money do you have available to spend on this purchase?
-There are leaf vacuums which you can pick up for less than $100, and there are models that sell for more than twice that amount.
+There are leaf vacuums that you can pick up for less than $100, and there are models that sell for more than twice that amount.
 While you don’t have to buy the most expensive one you can find, you also don’t necessarily want to opt for the cheapest of the lot.
 Set yourself a reasonable price range for this purchase before you get into the details of each machine, and then sort them out from there.

 If you simply collect leaves in their whole state, they are going to rapidly fill up any kind of containment device you might have in mind.
 Even if you have a large yard waste bin to fill, whole leaves are going to make quick work of that space in no time at all.
 However, when you have a leaf vacuum with a mulching function, you can save space and pick up all of your leaves in short order.
 A mulching function simply means that the vacuum is going to be shredding leaves as it picks them up, which will condense their size significantly as they are gathered into the collection bag.
 In the end, you can pick up far more leaves and dispose of them easier when you have the power of mulching on your side.